obecerra3/OpenWorldJS/README.md

   ### Terrain.js

-  Uses GLSL terrain.vert and terrain.frag as well as Terrain.js and the CDLOD algorithm created by felixpalmer.
+  Currently using 2D Gradient Noise and Fractional Brownian Motion in Noise.glsl.
+This creates a realistic terrain with several sharp edges/ details.
+This is pre-calculated per chunk using GPGPU GLSL Fragment Shaders through the threejs library GPUCompute in Terrain.js.
+Also using a box blur algorithm to create a smoothed version of the terrain.
-  The height_data is generated in Terrain.js and used as a sampler2D texture for the vertex shader.
-The current idea is to use MirroredRepeatWrapping of a low frequency band of Perlin noise as the base for the terrain.
-From here we will introduce a feature agents data structure to add terrain points procedurally that will modify the final vertice heights (e.g. a mountain range set of points that increase the amplitude of the noise data).
+  Textures are created procedurally using noise in TextureGen.frag.
+A gradient noise LUT is also precomputed in TextureGen.frag to be used instead of a slower hash function.

   Terrain physics is handled by a moving chunk of height data centered on the player position which is updated once the player moves past Terrain.UPDATE_DISTANCE.
 The shape of the ammo height data mesh collider is updated instead of deleting/ creating a new collider.
-There is also a mesh created on the CPU side (Terrain.collider_mesh) which is used for raycasting to check if the player is grounded.
+Using GPGPU in order to check if the player is grounded by comparing the player position to the current height of the terrain.

   ### MazeEngine.js